- Introduction to Alarm Therapy

 Enuresis is extremely common and affects 20% of 5 year olds, 10% of 10 year olds and 3% of 15 year olds.
 It has the ability to impact on self-esteem and limits a child’s ability to participate in social events such as sleepovers and school camps.

-Although our understanding of bed wetting is not complete, it is thought to arise from a combination of different factors including producing too much urine at night, overactivity of the detrusor muscle which makes up the bladder wall and reduced production of a hormone called anti-diuretic hormone (ADH) at night.
+Although our understanding of bed wetting is not complete, it is thought to arise from a combination of different factors including producing too much urine at night, overactivity of the detrusor muscle which makes up the bladder wall and reduced production of a hormone called vasopressin or anti-diuretic hormone (ADH) at night.

 The exact mechanism behind bed wetting is not clearly understood, but is thought to result from a combination of three key factors which include: